Badlion420/Flipper/README.md

 # Flipper is a tool that uses the shodan api to scan for devices around the internet.

-i'm not responsible fpr any misuse of this tool
+i'm not responsible for any misuse of this tool